FrancescaLundvall/GCP_Manager/readme.md

 - Create virtual environment in project root
 - Activate virtual environment
 - Install requirements from requirements.txt with `pip install -r requirements.txt`
-- Add your credentials json to a folder in project route and
+- Add your credentials json to a folder in project route
 - Update `path_to_credentials` and `disk_id` in configuration.py

 ### Scripts